mikeizbicki/ucr-cs100/textbook/assignment-help/sort/README.md

 ```
 5 10 100
 ```
-For struct, we have another example.
-Initialization involves with standard c++11 features, so compile it with `-std=c++11`.
+For struct, we now have another example.
+Initialization involves standard c++11 features, so compile it with `-std=c++11`.
 ```
 #include <iostream>
 #include <algorithm>